 - Review the college bulletin, degree progress audit and course schedules to keep current on academic policies, procedures, and requirements

-- Prepare a list of questions before each meeting with your adviser.
+- Prepare a list of questions before each meeting with your advisor.
 Have a tentative, written schedule prepared if registering for classes.